makhortheeight/rowland-quantsec/README.md

 # Current questions

-Which truseq file from the trimmomatic github is the right truseq file for this pipeline?
+---Which truseq file from the trimmomatic github is the right truseq file for this pipeline?--- File found!

-How many reads per sample? --> 3 files per subject - each with different treatment

-Unclear why pipeline uses 2 identical trimming files?
+---Unclear why pipeline uses 2 identical trimming files?--- The data came straight from sequencing service, these scripts were used for trimming the separate layers.

-Why do the trimmed files need to be concatenated?
-They went through completely different treatments, why not align them as separate files?
+---Why do the trimmed files need to be concatenated?
+They went through completely different treatments, why not align them as separate files?--- The data came from the sequencing service, so was unconcatenated, but the files from the GEO Accession are already concatenated, making this step now redundant.

 # Links and sources referred to